 Interested in fiscal sponsorship through Pro Arts?

-• Project description including the nature/mission of the work, goals for the next year, history and scope of the project
+- Project description including the nature/mission of the work, and history and scope of the project.

 Please note this entire review process may take between 3-6 weeks to reach final approval.

 Betti Ono is an experimentally minded space for art, culture and community.
 Located in the heart of Downtown Oakland, Betti Ono features local, national and international artists in rotating exhibits, performances and monthly events.